praekeltfoundation/puppet-seed_stack/README.md

 Different parts of the class can be disabled if the node it is being included on already has Nginx or Consul Template installed.
 See the [manifest source](manifests/load_balancer.pp) for more information.

 #### Consul DNS
 It's often useful to use Consul's DNS for service discovery on nodes that aren't controllers or workers.
-For example, a node could run a database  To do this, use the `seed_stack::consul_dns` class.
+For example, a database node could advertise it's service to other nodes using Consul.
+To do this, use the `seed_stack::consul_dns` class.
 The class needs a few parameters so that it knows how to join the Consul cluster:
 ```puppet
 class { 'seed_stack::consul_dns':
   advertise_addr => $ipaddress_eth0, # Address to advertise for services on this node